 As part of their final project, students will create their own product (application, game, etc.) using Python, which they will then incorporate into their websites.
 These websites will be due by and presented during their final exam time slot.
 Grading of this final project will be based on a rubric that will be available to students when they start to build their websites.

 Students in this class may work at their own pace to complete a series of lessons which will be posted online and accessible to the student on any computer with an Internet connection.
 The lessons will be largely project-based and will challenge the students to solve problems independently and think analytically.
 During significant benchmarks throughout the course, students will take tests to demonstrate their knowledge of the specific topic/s that they are learning.

 Tower’s Arts Block program provides upper school students with opportunities in technology, visual arts and musical arts classes.
 Recent Arts Block trimester offerings include: handbells, photography, woodworking, oil painting, technology, jazz band, marimbas, clay, sculpture, video, chorus, part singing, unaccompanied voice work, multi-cultural works, a cappella and folk groups.

-The Upper School Drama program offers the opportunity for burgeoning actors and techies to spread their theatrical wings.
-Under the guidance of the drama directors, the students are responsible for all aspects of the production; acting, singing, dancing, costume design, set design, stage tech, and booth tech.
-Our goal is for the students to develop confidence in themselves, while challenging themselves to reach in new directions.
-Our productions are designed to highlight our upper school student’s talents in order to create a show that our entire school community can enjoy.
+The drama program offers opportunities for burgeoning actors and crew to spread their theatrical wings.
+Under the guidance of the drama directors, students are responsible for all aspects of the production; acting, singing, dancing, costume design, set design, stage tech, and booth tech.
+Our goal is for students to develop confidence in themselves, while challenging themselves to reach in new directions.
+Our productions are designed to highlight our upper school students' talents in order to create a show that our entire school community can enjoy.

-For information about our community scholars program for your rising 4th-7th grade child, please contact Reagan Kenwell, Director of Admission.
+For information about our unique admission opportunity for your rising 4th-7th grade child, please click below.